manuel-martinez-dev/feed-reader-test/README.md

 ## Installation/Getting Started

--   Clone the project on github [frontend-nanodegree-feedreader(https://github.com/udacity/frontend-nanodegree-feedreader.git)]
+-   Clone the project on GitHub [frontend-nanodegree-feedreader](https://github.com/udacity/frontend-nanodegree-feedreader.git).
 -   First open the index.html file to see the app.
 -   Check the feeds.
 -   All tests should be done on the feedreader.js file.